rwieruch/blog_robinwieruch_content/blog/react-fetching-data/index.md

 ---
-title: "How to fetch data in React"
+title: "How to fetch data in React [2024]"
-description: "Do you want to go beyond a static React application?
-Then it's about time to fetch data from a third party API.
-This guide explains you all the basics and tricks to request data in React.js.
-You will reuse functionalities in higher-order components and implement error handling for a more robust application ..."
+description: "There are different ways to fetch data in React from a remote API.
+In this guide we want to explore all the options available for data fetching in React ..."
-date: "2018-07-06T13:50:46+02:00"
+date: "2024-09-23T13:50:46+02:00"
 categories: ["React"]
-keywords: ["react fetching data", "react fetch API"]
+keywords: ["react fetch data", "react data fetching", "react data API"]
 hashtags: ["#ReactJs"]
 banner: "./images/banner.jpg"
 contribute: ""